Board of Directors

 Ms Jessica joined BNM in 1993 and has served in various capacities in the formulation of prudential and strategic policies for the banking and insurance sectors.
 She was involved in the preparation of the Financial Sector Masterplan and the formulation of financial sector liberalisation strategies as part of the WTO and Free Trade negotiations.
 She was also involved in the establishment of the deposit insurance system in Malaysia and formulation of human capital development strategies for the financial sector.
 Ms Jessica holds a Bachelor of Commerce Degree with a major in accounting and finance from the University of Melbourne, Australia.
 Prior to her appointment, Ms Jessica was the Director of Prudential Financial Policy Department.
 Ms Jessica is an advisor member of the Malaysian Accounting Standards Board and a member of the Governance and Compliance Subcommittee of the International Association of Insurance Supervisors.

-Dato’ Tharuma Rajah is the Global Managing Director, Fast Moving Markets of Hay Group and is a member of its Global Leadership Team.
-He is an International Partner of Hay Group.
-Dato’ Tharuma joined Hay Group in 1993 after a 12-year stint with National Semiconductor; a Silicon Valley based US Electronics Multinational.
+Dato’ Tharuma Rajah is the Senior Advisor of Korn Ferry Hay Group.
+Formerly he was the Managing Director - APAC of Korn Ferry Hay Group, a member of its Global Leadership Team and an International Partner of Hay Group.
+He joined Hay Group in 1993 after a 12-year stint with National Semiconductor; a Silicon Valley based US Electronics Multinational.

 Dato’ Tharuma has advised clients in a range of industries including telecommunication, retail, financial services, energy, aviation, healthcare and government sectors in Asia Pacific, Europe and the United States on a challenging mix of strategic people, leadership and organizational issues.
 He is an Executive Coach to many Fortune 500 business leaders in Asia Pacific and the United States.